sgtsmall/VK2BV_repeater_config/README.md

 ## Documentation

-There will be lots of documentation here: https://github.com/sgtsmall/VK2BV_repeater_config/docs
+There will be lots of documentation here: https://github.com/sgtsmall/VK2BV_repeater_config/docs (oneday)

 ## Support